jrfondren/chrestomathy/pwcheck/README.md

 # pwcheck
-These are D, Rust, and Nim implementations (performed in that order) of a program inteded to look for extremely weak passwords in Unix systems, not via brute force but from the inside, reading the system's password hashes and calling crypt() appropriately against the list of passwords.
+These are D, Rust, and Nim implementations (performed in that order) of a program intended to look for extremely weak passwords in Unix systems, not via brute force but from the inside, reading the system's password hashes and calling crypt() appropriately against the list of passwords.